mlngeni/Download-Image/README.md

 urllib

-##Installation
+## Installation
-Unzip the files wherever you want on your local machine Open the command prompt
+1.Unzip the files wherever you want on your local machine

+2.Open the command prompt

-Navigate to the Folder location type this command: python download_image.py
+3.Navigate to the Folder location

-##Copyrights
+4.type this command:
+python download_image.py

+## Copyrights
 © Mostafa Ahmed